 For cases involving minors, placing the settlement money into the court registry or a blocked bank account may not be the most beneficial for the client.
-A structured settlement annuity may make more sense for them for a handful of reasons.
+A structured settlement annuity may make more sense for minor clients for a handful of reasons.

 What are the Problems with Court Registry & Blocked Accounts?

 First, the funds in the blocked account will earn little-to-no interest from the date of the settlement until the child turns 18 years old.
 Using a blocked account results in a missed opportunity to grow the value of the settlement funds over many years.

 Second, once the minor turns 18, he or she has unrestricted access to the entire amount of the settlement.
 Many parents may not want their children to receive a big chunk of money at that age.
 The client might not be financially responsible enough to make smart decisions about a substantial amount of money.
 Too often, this money is quickly squandered and dissipated.

-Alternative Option: Structured Settlement Annuity for Minor’s Cases
+Alternative Option: Structured Settlement Annuity for Minor Clients

 Most courts in most jurisdictions allow settlement funds for a minor to be placed in a structured annuity rather than a blocked account (that the minor client will receive at age 18).